HELLO!

 If you'd like to know more about probability in Montreal.
 See some of the links below:

-I have the pleasure of being the adviser to the following PhD students:
+I have the pleasure of being the supervisor to the following PhD students:

 RESEARCH